 SkiStar should be a workplace with good working conditions and a healthy balance between work and free time.
 We conduct annual employee surveys to ensure a positive and healthy work environment and identify opportunities for improvement.
 Each employee undergoes at least one performance review per year to ensure a good work situation.
 Health checks are conducted regularly to prevent risks at work and ensure that our employees are well.

 Diversity and equality

 Another key issue for both the company and the industry is recruitment and ensuring that the right skills are available in the future.
-SkiStar’s mountain locations mean that the Company devotes considerable time to developing partnerships with companies that run similar seasonal operations during the summer months and works closely with local companies in the tourism industry.
-SkiStar uses an online recruitment tool that contributes to a qualitative selection process.
+SkiStar’s mountain locations mean that it needs to devote considerable time to developing partnerships with companies that run similar seasonal operations during the summer months, and the company works closely with local firms in the tourism industry.
+SkiStar uses an online recruitment tool that promotes a qualitative selection process.
 SkiStar’s values are matched with those of potential candidates.
-A wellstructured recruitment process lays the ground for successful appointments, which then contribute to the prevailing positive corporate culture.
+A well-structured recruitment process lays the ground for successful appointments, which then contribute to the prevailing positive corporate culture.

 Training and education